 For more information join our Facebook page!

-Oculus Rift – The Digital Convergence Lab is looking for students for Spring 2015 to test a 3D virtual application using Oculus Rift to teach Calculus 3.
+Oculus Rift – The Digital Convergence Lab is looking for students for Fall 2015 to test a 3D virtual application using Oculus Rift to teach Calculus 3.

 Online Collaborative Argumentation Tool – This spring a student team is designing an online collaborative tool to support collaborative argumentation in science for middle school students of different cultures.

 Text Mining – This team will identify and use text-mining software to analyze a very large body of text.
 Typically text-mining work is described as "distant reading," in which software is used to detects patterns in bodies of text much too large to be read by an individual.
 These patterns can provide new insight in thinking about what the texts mean, be it from the perspective of the historian, scholar of literature, or student of language itself.

 Thanks to a grant from the Friends of the NIU Libraries’ Awards Program, Founders Memorial Library, in partnership with the Digital Convergence Lab (FO 340) is piloting Interactive Window Displays, the first on NIU’s campus.